dadish/ProcessGraphQL/Readme.md

 > potentially expose very sensitive information and undermine security of your website.

 #### Legal Page Fields
 These are the built-in fields of the ProcessWire Page.
 You should choose only the ones you will certainly need in your API.
+E.g. `created`, `id`, `name`, `url`, `path`, `createdUser`, `parent`, `siblings` and so on.

 #### Legal PageFile Fields
 Built-in fields of the FieldtypeFile and FieldtypeImage.
+E.g. `filesize`, `url`, `ext`, `basename` and so on.

 Don't mind the __Advanced__ section for now.
 We will come to that later.
-After you have chosen all parts you need, submit the module configuration.
+After you chose all parts you need, submit the module configuration.
 Now you can go to _Setup -> GraphQL_ and you will see the GraphiQL GUI where you can query your GraphQL api.
 Go ahead and play with it.

 ## Access Control
 As mentioned earlier, the GraphQL API will be accessible only by _superuser_.
 To grant access to users with different roles, you need to use __Access__ settings in your templates and fields.
-Say you want user with role `skyscraper-editor` to be able to view pages with template `skyscraper`.
+Say you want a user with role `skyscraper-editor` to be able to view pages with template `skyscraper`.
 Go to _Setup -> Templates -> skyscraper -> Access_, enable access settings, and make sure that `skyscraper-editor` role has `View Page` rule.